6 Weeks Pregnant: The 6th Week of Pregnancy

 - Type O

 Some women complain that their prenatal vitamins make them sick to their stomachs.
-If this is happening to you, then you may want to take them with food or take them at night before going to bed.
+If you experience this, you may want to take them with food or at night before going to bed.
 If you continue to have problems tolerating your prenatal vitamins, consult your health care provider before stopping them completely.

-Some things that you could do that could be helpful include:
+Some things that you could do that may be helpful include:

 - Cooking (or ordering takeout!)